Shattered Spirits: Reception

 Los Angeles Times reviewer Lee Margulies says the film outlines the well known pernicious effects of alcoholism on the Mollencamp family.
 The film chronicles the grim, often painful detail of "the lives of alcoholic Lyle Mollencamp, his weak, apologetic wife and their three emotionally scarred children."
-The toll taken on the family from the father's lies, denial and guilt and the mother's enabling weakness leads to a broken home.
+Margulies praised the depiction of the toll taken on the family from the father Lyle (Martin Sheen)'s lies, denial and guilt and the mother Joyce (Melinda Dillon)'s enabling weakness, which leads to a broken home.
 He finds a uniformly excellent cast and especially likes Matthew Laborteaux "the 15-year-old boy who is most affected by, yet least forgiving, of his father's behavior."
-The movie ends on hope with the father a far way from recovery.